nolanleung/worklet/README.md

 ### 🔌 **Self-Contained Binary**
 The worklet binary includes all necessary scripts.
 No external dependencies beyond Docker.

+### 🚀 **Init Scripts**
+Run initialization commands automatically when containers start - perfect for installing dependencies, setting up tools, or configuring the environment.

 ## Configuration

 Create a `.worklet.jsonc` file in your repository root: